 We have created this free, in-depth Health and Safety Risk Assessment guide for you to use and share.
-As this guide is pretty detailed, you may want to jump to a specific section using the contents menu 😉
+As this guide is quite detailed, you may want to jump to a specific section using the contents menu! 😉

 Why Health and Safety Risk Assessment?

 So then, why health and safety risk assessment?

 Risk assessment is one of the fundamental themes of any health, safety or environmental management system.